CopernicaMarketingSoftware/Documentation/Yothalot/cpp-job.md

-There is a one-to-one relation between the number of times that you call the `add()` method and the number of mapper processes, or process processes in the case of a Race, that are started on the cluster: every call to the `add()` method automatically results in a mapper process that is started, and the value that you pass to this add() function is used as the input data for the `map()` method of this mapper process.
+There is a one-to-one relation between the number of times that you call the `add()` method and the number of mapper processes, or process processes in the case of a Racer, that are started on the cluster: every call to the `add()` method automatically results in a mapper process that is started, and the value that you pass to this add() function is used as the input data for the `map()` method of this mapper process.